Scripts editor

 Here we can add or remove service script inputs/outputs.

-Adding or removing an input will also update the runtime parameters, so after removing a parameter we will lose any mapping it had at the attachment point.
+Adding or removing an input will also update the runtime parameters, so after removing a parameter we will lose any mapping it had at the connection point.

 Script result

 An additional window appears at the bottom of the screen.
-There you will find all information about the executed script:
+There we find all information about the executed script:

 [OPERATION_TIME] [OPERATION_TYPE]: Operation textFor example:

-[14:31:22,976] [GET_DATA]: Called getData("GesCustomComponent1","data") and resulted with data z ccThe result of the script call (in the logs panel), that is all values defined as outputs during creation of the service script in the form KEY : VALUE.
+[14:31:22,976] [GET_DATA]: Called getData("GesCustomComponent1","data") and resulted with data z ccThe result of calling the script (in the logs panel), i.e. all values defined as outputs during the creation of the service script in the form KEY : VALUE.

 Illustration 5.
 Script result tab